We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Keep in mind that there’s also a $9.99 shipping fee, regardless of the size of your order.

 Editor here!
-As someone who grew up watching Martha Stewart cooking shows on TV and has made several of her recipes in the past, I was curious — and excited — to put Martha and Marley Spoon to the (taste) test!
+As someone who grew up watching Martha Stewart cooking shows on TV and has made several of her recipes in the past, I was curious — and excited — to put Martha Stewart & Marley Spoon to the (taste) test!

 Delivery and packaging